hovercat/selex-blaster/README.md

 <!-- todo e-score? -->
 The BLAST results are then clustered using the MCL algorithm (Markov Cluster Algorithm).
 DREME, a discriminative derivate of the MEME-algorithm, is then used on finding the motif sequence of every cluster.
 The found motifs are searched again in the aptamer pool.
-(I am not clear if this is good or bad) These found sequences are then used for enrichment analysis.
+These found sequences are then used for enrichment analysis.

 For further instructions please see: